AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-clean-rooms-privacy.md

 ## Databricks Clean Rooms

 Databricks Clean Rooms uses Delta Sharing as the underlying data access protocol.
-Each collaborating party shares specific tables into the clean room workspace using Delta Sharing's signed URL mechanism—the data remains in the contributor's storage, with access delegated to the clean room compute.
+Each collaborating party shares specific tables into the clean room workspace using Delta Sharing's signed URL mechanism, the data remains in the contributor's storage, with access delegated to the clean room compute.

 The clean room administrator defines approved SQL queries as templates.
 A partner can parameterize these templates (filter by date range, product category, etc.) but cannot run arbitrary SQL that might expose individual rows.
 All query execution happens in the isolated clean room Databricks workspace, and only the query results leave.